d0ctr/telehooking/README.md

   - Many thanks to:
     - [@egecelikci](https://github.com/egecelikci) for making a dataset of ahegao
     - Everyone who continues working on [telegraf](https://github.com/telegraf/telegraf) framework
-    - Developers of [discord.js](https://github.com/discordjs/discord.js) — for making its guide and frameword itself
+    - Developers of [discord.js](https://github.com/discordjs/discord.js) — for making its guide and framework itself